gengteng/rust-assistant/README.md

         "deprecated": false
       }
     },
+    "/api/github/directory/{owner}/{repo}": {
+      "get": {
+        "description": "Read the root directory of a GitHub repository.", "operationId": "ReadGithubRepositoryRootDirectory",
+        "parameters": [
+          {
+            "name": "owner",
+            "in": "path",
+            "description": "The owner of the GitHub repository.", "required": true,
+            "schema": {
+              "type": "string"
+            }
+          },
+          {
+            "name": "repo",
+            "in": "path",
+            "description": "The name of the GitHub repository.", "required": true,
+            "schema": {
+              "type": "string"
+            }
+          }
+        ],
+        "deprecated": false
+      }
+    },
+    "/api/github/directory/{crate}/{version}/{path}": {
+      "get": {
+        "description": "Read a subdirectory in a GitHub repository.", "operationId": "ReadGithubRepositorySubdirectory",
+        "parameters": [
+          {
+            "name": "owner",
+            "in": "path",
+            "description": "The owner of the GitHub repository.", "required": true,
+            "schema": {
+              "type": "string"
+            }
+          },
+          {
+            "name": "repo",
+            "in": "path",
+            "description": "The name of the GitHub repository.", "required": true,
+            "schema": {
+              "type": "string"
+            }
+          },
+          {
+            "name": "path",
+            "in": "path",
+            "description": "Relative path of a directory in the repository", "required": true,
+            "schema": {
+              "type": "string"
+            }
+          }
+        ],
+        "deprecated": false
+      }
+    },
+    "/api/github/file/{crate}/{version}/{path}": {
+      "get": {
+        "description": "Read the content of a file in a GitHub repository.", "operationId": "ReadGithubRepositoryFile",
+        "parameters": [
+          {
+            "name": "owner",
+            "in": "path",
+            "description": "The owner of the GitHub repository.", "required": true,
+            "schema": {
+              "type": "string"
+            }
+          },
+          {
+            "name": "repo",
+            "in": "path",
+            "description": "The name of the GitHub repository.", "required": true,
+            "schema": {
+              "type": "string"
+            }
+          },
+          {
+            "name": "path",
+            "in": "path",
+            "description": "Relative path of a file in the repository", "required": true,
+            "schema": {
+              "type": "string"
+            }
+          }
+        ],
+        "deprecated": false
+      }
+    },
     "/api/items/{crate}/{version}": {
       "get": {
         "description": "Enables efficient but not comprehensive search of code items like structs, enums, traits, and more in a specific crate version, providing documentation for the found items using an index-based approach.
 Note: Searches don't include items defined within macros.",